diodesign/diosix/README.md

    zig build
    ```

+This process automatically downloads and cross-compiles [BuildRoot](https://buildroot.org/)
+if the Root VM kernel is missing or needs updating.
+Because we build everything
+from source for an absolute guarantee of provenance and security, this initial
+BuildRoot step can take significant time to compile the Linux kernel, a busybox
+userspace, and the cross-compiler toolchain.
+Subsequent builds rely on the
+cached output.

-This process generates the hypervisor executable at `./zig-out/bin/vmdiosix`.
+The hypervisor executable is generated at `./zig-out/bin/vmdiosix`.
 By
 default, Diosix targets the [QEMU](https://www.qemu.org/) hardware emulator.
 To
 target a different system, use the `-Dsystem` parameter.
 You can view all
 available build options by running `zig build -h`.